Dashron/Bifocals/README.md

 ### News:

+# Version 1.3.0 - Improved default templates

+Bifocals now has a simpler way of setting default status templates. view.setDefaultTemplate(status_code, full_path); 401, 404 and 500 are currently supported.

 # Version 1.2.0 - Major Refactor

 There have been no api changes, but Bifocals as of 1.2.0 requires Node 0.10.0 or higher.
 I have switched to using the new streams.